-Sponsorship rates for our post-secondary programs vary, but generally cover tuition, various academic fees at school, discipleship by Africa New Life staff, and our annual camp in January.
-Depending on the sponsor’s pledge amount, students may receive an additional monthly stipend to assist with things such as transport, rent, and food).
+Sponsorship rates for our post-secondary programs vary, but generally cover tuition, various academic fees at school, discipleship by Africa New Life staff, and our annual camp.
+Depending on a sponsor’s pledge amount, students may receive an additional monthly stipend to assist with living expenses (i.e. transportation, rent, and food).
 Starting in 2022, newly sponsored university students will also receive a personal laptop in their second or third year, the cost of which is included in their sponsorship rate.
 Post-secondary vocational programs do not require that students have personal laptops, so this cost is not included in their sponsorship rates.

 We recognize that sponsorship at the post-secondary level is a much greater financial commitment as compared to your current pledge, and want to emphasize that continued support is voluntary.
 If you are unable to increase your sponsorship pledge to cover the full amount needed at the post-secondary level, you are welcome to invite friends and/or family to co-sponsor with you.
 Each sponsor would have their own pledge and online account with Africa New Life, and the student would know that they have multiple sponsors.
 Please note that Africa New Life is unable to facilitate finding co-sponsors for your post-secondary student.

-Most universities follow an academic year that begins in September, and post-secondary vocational programs can start at different times throughout the year.
+There are multiple intakes during the academic year, so students can begin their university or post-secondary vocational program at different times throughout the year.
 Students are on a semester or trimester schedule, depending on their school.

 Since the scoring system is vastly different in Rwanda, Africa New Life doesn’t provide sponsors with actual grades or transcripts.
 At least once a year, sponsors will receive a progress report with a letter from their post-secondary student, sharing more information about their experience in school.
 On the progress report, sponsors will be able to see what classes their sponsored student took last term and whether they passed or failed.

 Students who live near Kigali may attend New Life Bible Church on Sundays for a time of fellowship with other post-secondary students.
-A third service was added at New Life Bible Church to accommodate the growing number of these students, and they gather to discuss the sermon and study the Bible directly following the Sunday message.
+A third service was added at New Life Bible Church to accommodate the growing number of these students.